pimcore/pimcore/doc/Development_Documentation/04_Assets/01_Working_with_PHP_API.md

 ### Examples
 ##### Getting Data
 Metadata for an asset can be fetched using `getMetadata` method of Asset class.
-It takes 4 parameters:
+It can take the following optional parameters:
 1. `$name` (string) when passed it returns the metadata with the given name, otherwise it lists all.
 2. `$language` (string) with this parameter you can filter out the metadata of a specific language.
 3. `$strictMatch` (boolean) if true tries to get only the metadata which exactly matches the requested language without considering the fallback.